suspistew/scion/README.md

 <img src="banner.png" alt="Scion" />

 Scion is a 2D game library made in rust.

 > Please note that this project is in its first milestones and is subject to change according to convenience needs and big features coming.
+>
-> You can use Scion as you want although I just made this open source to serve the community not to be a competitor to the current Rust game engine eco-system.
+> You can use Scion as you want, although I just made this open source to serve the community not to be a competitor to the current Rust game engine ecosystem.

 ## Why this project?
 Well, firstly because it's a good way to learn the different aspects of game dev under the hood.
 Then, because I wanted to create something with modest goals, focused on ease of use and a short list of principles that also serves as a guideline.

-Scion is not 'inspired' by any other engine, it's inspired by the needs from real projects.
+Scion is not 'inspired' by any other engine, it's inspired by the needs from real game projects.
+This means I don't implement feature juste because I've seen it elsewhere, but because I need it for the next project that uses Scion.

 ### Goals
 - Strong focus on **2D** only.
 - **Easy** and **Fun** to use.
-- Clean and readable source code
+- Clean and readable source code (at least we'll try to rewrite when necessary)
-- Tauri based Editor
+- Editor-less, it's a lib and should always be

 ### Non goals
 - Ultra/over optimized code and performances.
 For this, please try other engines or build your own!